Locastro’s hit in 11th inning sends Arizona past Mets 6-5

 Adam Jones hit a two-run home run off Mets reliever Robert Gsellman with one out in the bottom of the eighth that tied the game at 5-all, completing a comeback for the Diamondbacks.

+“I felt like it really energized this entire ball club and one guy did that with one swing of the bat, but it was built by several people and several key situations that made that happen,” Lovullo said.
+“These are the types of wins that push you in a really positive direction.”

-Arizona started the inning down 5-1, and used a single by Ketel Marte and sacrifice fly by Eduardo Escobar — both off the Mets’ Jeurys Famila— to cut the lead to two runs.
-Jones then hit a drive cleared the wall in left-center for his fourth career game-tying home run in the seventh inning or later.
+Arizona started the inning down 5-1, and used a single by Ketel Marte and sacrifice fly by Eduardo Escobar — both off the Mets’ Jeurys Familia— to cut the lead to two runs.
+Jones then hit a drive that cleared the wall in left-center for his fourth career game-tying home run in the seventh inning or later.

+Mets manager Mickey Callaway admitted not wanting to use Gsellman for a fourth time in five nights, but went to him with Familia struggling.

+“It’s the command.
+You hit the first batter of the inning, bad things are going to happen,” Callaway said of Familia.
+“When he throws the ball over the plate, he is successful.
+The bottom line is throwing the ball over the plate.”

 Todd Frazier and Dominic Smith homered for Mets, who have 19 home runs in their last nine games.

-Jacob deGrom limited the Diamondbacks to one run over 6 2/3 innings before leaving Saturday’s game with a trainer.
+Jacob deGrom limited the Diamondbacks to one run over 6 2/3 innings before leaving Saturday’s game due to a right hip cramp that doesn’t appear serious, he and Callaway said.
 DeGrom struck out seven and held the Diamondbacks hitless from the second through the fifth innings.
 He faced a former Cy Young winner for the third time this season, Arizona ace Zack Greinke.

+“I said I was fine.
+I wish I could have stayed out there,” deGrom said.
+“I was frustrated.
+It just cramped up for a second.
+I wanted to throw a couple of pitches to make sure it was fine, and it was.
+It’s a tough loss for us.”

-Greinke didn’t have an ace-like performance.
+Greinke didn’t have an ace-like performance, and afterward revealed he was dealing with a neck cramp.
 The Mets worked five 3-2 counts in the first two innings, and in the fourth teed off on Greinke with five straight hits.
 Frazier’s homer sailed into the left-field seats, a two-run shot, and after two singles, Tomas Nido had an RBI single that made it 4-0.

 In the midst of the Mets’ rally, Diamondbacks manager Torey Lovullo came out of the dugout with a trainer to check on Greinke, but the right-hander remained in the game.